Evalle/quest_of_hero/README.md

-This is small text-based adventure game written in Python just for fun (and for learning new things :)
+This is a  small text-based adventure game written in Python just for fun (and for learning new things :)